 The Atrium: the Student Union Building Addition

-Some of the green elements include:
+Some of the sustainable design elements include:

 - Glass enclosure to harvest daylight, providing daylight to at least 75% of spaces